Kali Linux Split Tunneling — 7 Easy Steps with WireGuard & nftables ⚡🚀

 ip link set wg0 netns vpnspace

 ip netns exec vpnspace curl ifconfig.ioThis isolates apps, great for ethical hacking VPN workflow tests.
+If you ever ran a scan from the wrong terminal tab, namespaces feel like adult supervision for your own fingers.

 Step 7 — Daily workflow 🧑💻